 Minnesota Utility Assistance – Help with Heating, Gas, Fuel

-alt=minnesota utility assistance"
+alt="minnesota utility assistance"

 Minnesota Utility Assistance.
-There is no denying that everyone experiences high utility bills during the winter season in Minnesota’s extreme climate.
+There is no denying that everyone experiences high utility bills during winter in Minnesota’s extreme climate.
 As a result, the annual expense in energy costs can be a massive financial burden to many homeowners.
-You can take advantage of Minnesota’s following home heating assistance programs so that everyone can stay warm throughout the cold weather.
+You can take advantage of Minnesota’s following home heating assistance programs so everyone can stay warm throughout the cold weather.

 Minnesota Utility Assistance Programs

-1. Energy Assistance Program (EAP)
+Energy Assistance Program (EAP)

 In addition, depending on the needs of a house, the federal government-backed low-income heat assistance program might also help you with weatherization services.
 And that might include weather stripping on the window and doors and home insulation.